Guide

 Here’s a closer look at the possible advantages and disadvantages of starting your own business in home repair.

-• Relatively low startup costs: The entry costs can be low, particularly if you already own some tools to get you started.
+• Relatively low startup costs: The entry costs can be low, particularly if you already own some tools.

 • Limited equipment needed: You may already have what you need to get started, so you can get up and running quickly.

-• Set your own hours: You can decide how much you want to work and whether you want to be full-time or part-time.
+• Setting your own hours: You can decide how much you want to work and whether you want to be full-time or part-time.

-• Pick the services you want to offer: You can stick to simple tasks around the house like putting up shelves or installing new lighting that are easy to do and profitable.
+• Picking the services you want to offer: You can stick to simple tasks around the house like putting up shelves or installing new lighting that are easy to do and profitable.

-• Choosing your jobs: You can decide on what types of jobs to do, either sticking to the easy ones or taking on more challenging tasks.
+• Choosing your jobs: You can decide on what types of jobs to do, either sticking to the straight-forward ones or taking on more challenging tasks.

-• Being your own boss: Working for yourself and answering only to your customers.
+• Being your own boss: You’ll be working for yourself and answerable only to your customers.

-• Job satisfaction: Getting satisfaction from helping customers improve their homes.
+• Job satisfaction: You’ll get satisfaction from helping customers improve their homes.

 • Involves manual labor: Be prepared for work that can be physically demanding.

-• Being mechanically inclined: Being handy around the house is critical.
-You will need mechanical skills and know how to use tools.
+• You need to be practically inclined: Being handy around the house is essential.
+You’ll need mechanical skills and know how to use tools.
 If this isn’t one of your strengths, it may not be a great fit for you.

-• Expertise and experience required: For some jobs, having professional certifications may be required.
+• Expertise and experience are required: For some tasks, having professional certification may be required.
 For others, having a background working in the trades will be critical to your success.

-• Finding customers may take time: Running down jobs takes time, effort, and money.
+• Finding customers may take time: You’ll need to put in time, effort, and money to find jobs.

 • You’ll need equipment: You’ll need to purchase the necessary tools if you don’t already have access to them.